 Associate Professor of Physical Therapy, Chair, Department of Physical Therapy

-Dr. Batavia has published around 20 journal articles and textbooks.
+Dr. Batavia has published over 20 journal articles and books.
 His earlier books include The Wheelchair Evaluation: A Practical Guide (1998 Butterworth Heinemann; 2004 Korean Translation), a "nuts and bolts" textbook on wheelchair prescription The Wheelchair Evaluationand Clinical Research for Health Professionals: A User-Friendly Guide (2001, Butterworth Heinemann) Clinical-Research-Health-Professionals-User-Friendly, an introduction to research/ scientific inquiry using metaphors to drive home challenging and often misunderstood concepts.
 In Spring 2002, Dr. Batavia received the Goddard Award to fund his research on testing functional rotation abilities in non-disabled adults and in persons with Parkinson's disease.
 In 2006, Batavia penned the comprehensive reference textbook Contraindications in Physical Rehabilitation: Doing No Harm, (2006, Saunders/ Elsevier Best Seller) aimed at informing practice and improving patient care by bringing variant physical rehabilitation safety guidelines/ concerns under "one roof."Contraindications in Physical Rehabilitation

 Dr. Batavia's broad research interests include evidence-based practice/risk guidelines, instrument development, augmented feedback and wheelchair/seating positioning.